xuhongkang/aiep-kb/pages/kb/terms/I/iep_meeting_participants.en.md

 # IEP Meeting Participants
-IEP Meeting Participants: Sure!
-At an IEP meeting, there are a few people who will be there to talk about your child's education and needs.
+IEP Meeting Participants: At an IEP meeting, there are a few people who will be there to talk about your child's education and needs.
 These people might include:

 1. You (the parent or guardian)
 2. Teachers who work with your child